dev-lucid/container/README.md

 * The parameter's type is an object, and the container contains one of the following:
    * An instantiated object whose class is the same as the type of the parameter
    * An instantiated object that implements an interface that is the same type as the parameter
-   * A definition on how to construct an object whose class *would* be the same as the type of the parameter (in which case, a new object will be instantiated and used as the constructor's parameter)
+   * A registered constructor for a class that is the same type as the parameter (in which case, a new object will be instantiated and used as the constructor's parameter)
-   * A definition on how to construct an object whose class implements an interface that is the same type as the parameter  (in which case, a new object will be instantiated and used as the constructor's parameter)
+   * A registered constructor for a class that implements an interface that is the same type as the parameter  (in which case, a new object will be instantiated and used as the constructor's parameter)

 ## Exception Classes